45 Years Ago: Reba McEntire Makes Her Grand Ole Opry Debut

-Forty years ago today (Sept.
-17, 1977) is a day that Reba McEntire will likely never forget: It was on that date that McEntire made her debut on the Grand Ole Opry, fulfilling a dream that she'd had since her very first visit to the Opry, when she was just seven years old.
+Forty-five years ago today (Sept.
+17, 1977) is a day that Reba McEntire will likely never forget: It was on that date that McEntire made her debut on the Grand Ole Opry, fulfilling a dream that she'd had since her very first visit to the Opry, when she was just 7 years old.

 "Dolly came walking in, and she was like a vision," McEntire tells Nashville's Tennessean.
 "It was worth the drive from Oklahoma just to see Dolly."